unbounce/iidy/README.md

 # iidy (Is it done yet?) -- a CloudFormation CLI tool

+(Note: this is written assuming an Unbounce developer is the reader and we currently use Ansible.)

 `iidy` improves the developer experience with CloudFormation.

 * It provides immediate, readable feedback about what CloudFormation